stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 house was a breath from regions unnamed and unnamable.
 Ammi accompanied Nahum home with the greatest reluctance, and did what he might to calm the hysterical sobbing of little Merwin.
 Zenas needed no calming.
 He had come of late to do nothing but stare into space and obey what his father told him; and Ammi thought that his fate was very merciful.
-Now and then Merwin&rsquo;s screams were answered faintly from the attic, and in response to an inquiring look Nahum said that his wife was getting very feeble.
+Now and then Merwin's screams were answered faintly from the attic, and in response to an inquiring look Nahum said that his wife was getting very feeble.
 When night approached, Ammi managed to get away; for not even friendship could make him stay in that spot when the faint glow of the vegetation began